CU-CommunityApps/docker-petshop/README.md

 ## Secrets

-This project uses Puppet to configure secrets for images and containers.
+This project uses Puppet to decrypt encrypted secrets and configure the plaintext secrets in images and/or containers.
 Secrets deployed by Puppet during the Docker build process are stored in plain text in the corresponding Docker image.
 Secrets deployed by Puppet at container launch are stored encrypted in the corresponding Docker image.
 Individual teams will have different comfort levels with each of the approaches.

 Regardless of when secrets are deployed by Puppet, the same two technical mechanisms can be used.
-In both cases AWS Key Management Service is used for encryption and decryption.
+In both cases [AWS Key Management Service](https://aws.amazon.com/documentation/kms/) is used for encryption and decryption.
 These two mechanisms are:

-**Puppet and hiera-eyaml:** The hiera-eyaml and hiera-eyaml-kms gems are used to extend Puppet functionality to manage secrets directly in Puppet attribute (yaml) files which contain individually encrypted attributes.
+**Puppet and hiera-eyaml:** The [hiera-eyaml](https://github.com/TomPoulton/hiera-eyaml) and [hiera-eyaml-kms](https://github.com/adenot/hiera-eyaml-kms) gems are used to extend Puppet functionality to manage secrets directly in Puppet attribute (yaml) files which contain individually encrypted attributes.
 With proper configuration, Puppet attribute data are transparently decrypted for deployment by Puppet.

 **Puppet and custom KMS scripting:** The approach uses whole file encryption.
-Puppet is used to deploy files to and image or container and then decrypt them using custom scripts.
+Puppet is used to deploy files to an image or container and then decrypt them using custom scripts.

 ### Secrets using KMS

-Both approaches to secrets management uses AWS Key Management Service (KMS), specifically as single application-specific KMS key.
+Both approaches to secrets management uses AWS Key Management Service (KMS), specifically a single application-specific KMS key.
 See [cloud-formation/kms-key.json](cloud-formation/kms-key.json) for a CloudFormation template to create a KMS specifically for this application to manage secrets using KMS.
 This template creates a single KMS key with the following characteristics:
   - key name (alias): user-defined at CloudFormation stack launch
   - key administrators:
-    - shib-admin role
+    - `shib-admin` role
       - This is the Cornell-standard master administrative role for AWS accounts.
   - key users:
-    - petshop-elasticbeanstalk-ec2-role role
+    - `petshop-elasticbeanstalk-ec2-role` role
       - This is a custom instance role defined for this project.
-    - pea1 IAM user
+    - `pea1` IAM user
       - This gives an IAM user permission to encrypt/decrypt via KMS CLI on a local workstation properly configured with AWS API credentials.
+Developers need permission to encrypt and decrypt from their local workstation as they work on the configuraiton of the project.
+    - `jenkins` role
+      - This role is associated with the instance profile used by the Jenkins instance building the container.

 Before using the `kms-key.json` file to create a new stack, you would want to change it to reference the appropriate ARNs for similar roles and users in your AWS account.
-See elsewhere in this documentation for more information about the petshop-elasticbeanstalk-ec2-role' role.
+See elsewhere in this documentation for more information about the `petshop-elasticbeanstalk-ec2-role` role.

 ### Puppet and custom KMS scripting

-With this approach, entire small files (up to 4KB) are treated as secrets and placed in the docker image or container in encrypted form.
+With this approach, entire small files (up to 4KB) are treated as secrets and placed in the docker image in encrypted form.
 At Docker build time or at container launch time, Puppet uses custom scripting to decrypt those files.
 The 4KB limit comes from the capabilities of KMS.
 For larger files, you would have to use KMS data keys and key wrapping to encrypt your secrets.
 See [AWS Key Management Service Concepts](http://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys).

-Puppet resources required for this approach:
+Puppet resources (in the `puppet-petshop` project) required for this approach:

 - `puppet-petshop/files/kms-secrets`
   - This directory contains example service configuration files and custom scripts.